How to Adopt From Burundi

 Burundi is one of the first African countries to embrace the regulations of the Hague Convention.
 The Central Authority in Burundi has demonstrated consistent commitment to seeing children in families through adoption.
-When traveling to bring your child home, adoptive families will spend a couple days in Bujumbura, Burundi and the rest of the time in Nairobi, Kenya to complete their visa process.
+When traveling to bring your child home, adoptive families will spend approximately one week in Bujumbura, Burundi and approximately one week in Nairobi, Kenya to complete their visa process.

-AGCI began working directly with the Central Authority in Burundi to place orphans in loving, safe, and permanent adoptive homes in 2014.
-Due to Burundi’s extreme poverty, there is currently an enormous need for families.
+Christian Adoption Agency, All God’s Children International began working directly with the Central Authority in Burundi to place Burundi orphans in loving, safe, and permanent adoptive homes in 2014.
+Due to Burundi’s extreme poverty, there is currently an enormous need in our Burundi Adoption program.
 Grants are also available—over the past two years, families adopting through our Burundi program have received over $70,531 in adoption grants.

 - Children with medical conditions and sibling groups of all ages are also eligible.

-- Complete a FREE Pre-App to view waiting kids.
+- Complete a FREE Pre-App to view waiting childrea

 Age of Parents